aosterloh/Apache-Beam-from-Zero/README.md

 cd beam4dummies
 ```

-## New to Python?
+## Not a Python black belt yet?
-If so, have a look at attached Jupyter notebook.
+If not, have a look at attached Jupyter notebook as it goes through some things that your beginner python course might have missed.
 Just install jupyter using
 ```
 pip install jupyter
 ```